"There is no expertise more valuable than locality knowledge." - Jane Jacobs

 We meet regularly to work on civic-technology projects that best fit the needs of the entire Savannah community.
 Whether it's building a mobile resource directory for social services or breaking down the City's budget data, we play with civic apps and do a mix of project management, coding, documentation, event planning and designing.

 Participants will work in teams of no more than five (5) individuals over two days to develop civic-tech product and startup ideas that make a difference, with an additional prize bracket for the team with the best functional prototype.
 Winning teams will receive a total of $6K in cash prizes, courtesy of the generosity of Savannnah Economic Development Authority (SEDA).
+The general theme will revolve around 'Urban Resilliency and Disaster Response,' but a more specific challenge will be assigned at the event kickoff.

 When the term hackathon comes to mind, we tend to think solely of which team has the strongest deliverable.
 At their core, hackathons are about devising a feasible, effective, smart solution that involves far more than programming neat software.
 They require a strong pitch, a clear competitive advantage, and an in-depth analysis of the solution.